Terminology

 • Deviation Ratio (dR)

-Deviation Ratio (dR) is a numerical value used within the ZYTO system to represent relative changes in recorded response patterns associated with GSR.
+Deviation Ratio (dR) is a numerical value used within the ZYTO system to represent relative changes in recorded GSR measurements during a session.
 These values are presented for informational purposes only.

 • Dynamic Baseline

-Dynamic Baseline is a continuously updated reference used by the system to organize and compare recorded response patterns during a session.
-It reflects system-calculated values rather than a physiological measurement.
+Dynamic Baseline is a continuously updated reference used by the system to organize and compare recorded GSR measurements during a session.

 • Vectors Tab

 The Vectors Tab is an educational visualization based on traditional Chinese medicine (TCM) concepts.
-It illustrates conceptual relationships between areas within a traditional framework and is not derived from GSR data or specific to an individual.
+It illustrates conceptual relationships within that framework and is not derived from GSR measurements or specific to an individual.

-A Non-Response or Zero Response Virtual Item refers to an item that does not show variation in recorded response patterns during a session.
+A Non-Response or Zero-Response Digital Library Item refers to an item that does not show variation in recorded GSR measurements during a session.
 These values are presented as informational data within reports.

-A Progress Chart displays changes in recorded response patterns across sessions or within a session sequence.
+Displays changes in recorded GSR measurements across sessions or within a session sequence.
 It is used to visualize trends in informational data and does not represent treatment outcomes or clinical progress.